fit51/reactive-config/README.md

-# ReactiveConfig
+# reactive-config

-ReactiveConfig is a configuration library for Scala.
+reactive-config is a configuration library for Scala.

 It provides functionality to get pieces of config, that reload reactive.
 These pieces of configuration are called `Reloadables`.